-The Company had a net income for the third quarter of 2005 which totaled \$111,763 compared to a net income of \$54,782 for the same period in 2004.
-An additional expense of \$7,640 was accrued as accretion of the increase of the discounted value of the costs forward for the creation of a reserve for the retirement cost of the Company's working interest wells.
-Because this expense has never been accrued, the Company has chosen to add this amount into this quarterly report and will continue with a quarterly charge based on a calculation of the increase in costs of the future retirment costs.
+The Company had a net income for the third quarter of 2005 which totaled \$101,001 compared to a net income of \$54,782 for the same period in 2004.
+An additional expense of \$18,402 was accrued during the third quarter of 2005, to create a reserve for the plugging and abandonment expense, less salvage value, for the Company's working interest wells.
+Because this expense has never been accrued, the Company has chosen to add this amount into this quarterly report.
 General and administrative expenses also increased by approximately \$10,000 due to costs of responding to the tender offer for the Preferred B shares and higher accounting and legal fees.